bat/bat/INSTALL.md

 setenv PKG_CONFIG_PATH   "${BATPREFIX}/lib/pkgconfig:${PKG_CONFIG_PATH}"
 ```

-for bash and csh compatible shells, respectively.
-On Mac OS X you
+for csh-compatible shells.
+On Mac OS X you might also need to setup
-might also need to setup `DYLD_LIBRARY_PATH`.
-If you want to make BAT
+`DYLD_LIBRARY_PATH`.
+If you want to make BAT permanently available,
-permanently available, add the above commands to your `.bashrc` or
+add the above commands to your login script; for example `.profile` or
-`.tcshrc`.
+`.bashrc`.

-Note that `bat-config` needs to be on the `PATH` to compile the
+Note that `bat-config` needs to be available to compile the examples
-programs that ship with BAT in the `examples/` subdirectory.
+in the `examples/` subdirectory after installation.

-The variable `CPATH` is required if you work with ROOT macros
+Updating `$CPATH` is required if you work with ROOT macros that use
-that use BAT (both for ROOT 5 and 6)
+BAT (both for ROOT 5 and 6).

 Including BAT in your project
 -----------------------------